 Exercise intolerance refers to a decreased ability to engage in physical activity usually possible for a person’s age and size.
-It is a symptom of many medical conditions, particularly those that cause problems with the heart, muscle contractions, or energy levels.
+It may be a symptom of many medical conditions.

 Exercise intolerance is different from having less strength or stamina than others — it is not the result of a lack of motivation.
 In some cases, it can be debilitating and prevent someone from carrying out everyday tasks.